 7. Exposure to Toxins

-More than 300 toxins can enter your body every day, including toxins from mothers’ body care products.
+More than 300 toxins can enter your body daily, including toxins from mothers’ body care products.

 Are your body care products safe for you and your baby?
-Check the products that you consume, and make sure that you stay away from toxic substances.
+Check the products you consume, and ensure you stay away from toxic substances.

 The fetus can easily absorb toxins through the placenta.
 Exposure to toxins in the womb risks can cause detrimental effects to the baby in the future.